mzzfederico/boom-table/README.md

 Since we're time costrained and it's not really a critical choice in the grand scheme of things, I'll just use `create-react-app` to inizialize this project.
 I've written a number of webpack configurations in the past but it's a time consuming part of a project, that often leads to try and errors because of the complicated schema required - even staring at the documentation.
 Some projects had me write for example simple translations from ES8 to ES5 just so I could inject widgets made with React around, or libraries that I could use to do stuff in the background but relying on a modern syntax and new features, which quickens the task.
 I even used it to make web workers.

 I'll be installing my usual libraries of choice, `react-router` and `react-intl`, just to handle localization and routing.
-Perhaps I will not need them until later but it's a safe bet.
+Perhaps I will not need them until later (ndF: yeah, I really didn't have the time or will for such a small example.) but it's a safe bet.

 More importantly, I'll be installing `storybook` with a React configuration.
 It's a killer app for front end developers and designers working on the same project, because it can allow us to test components, views and more in isolation and make visual inspections easier.
 It's also full of useful addons and it integrates well with docs, tests, and more.